thorncp/rubot/README.md

 end
 ```

-#### using `Rubot::WebResource`
+#### Web Resource
-Rubot ships with a `Rubot::WebResource` class that can be subclassed to add simple
-web scraping functionality.
+Rubot ships with a `Rubot::WebResource` class that can be inherited to add simple web scraping functionality.

 ```ruby
 class Google < Rubot::WebResource